NotNotTech/Raylib-CsLo/README.md

 # About
 Precise, minimal bindings to **Raylib**.
 Convenience wrappers are added to make it easy to use, mostly around `string` marshalling.
 - Includes bindings for `RayGui`, `Easings`, `Physac`, `RlGl`, `RayMath`.
-- Tested and verified via more than 100 examples (**ALL** Raylib examples ported).
-These [examples are available to you in the GitHub Repo](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)
+- Tested and verified **ALL** 120 Raylib examples.
+These [ported examples are available to you in the GitHub Repo](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)
 -    Requires `unsafe` for 3d workflows.
--    Requires `net6.0`
+-    Requires `net6.0` and
+     -    Supports Windows, Linux (Ubuntu 20.04), OsX
 -    Tested on `Win10`.  **But Linux and OsX should work!** Please test on other platforms and [raise an issue](https://github.com/NotNotTech/Raylib-CsLo/issues) if any problems occur.
 - A focus on performance.
 No runtime allocations if at all possible.
 - No intellisense docs. [read the raylib cheatsheet for docs](https://www.raylib.com/cheatsheet/cheatsheet.html) or [view the examples](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)